pennsignals/pennsignals.github.io/_posts/2020-03-22-explore-chime-parameters.md

 |--|--|
 | ![](https://i.ibb.co/rmxgwqw/doubling6.png) | ![](https://i.ibb.co/BcwKhms/doubling4.png) |

 The scenario with doubling time of six has slightly less error then the doubling time of four.
-However, we opted to create reports using four it's last value on March 23rd is more aligned with our most recent observation and it's a more conservative bound.
+For now, we're opting to run scenerios bounded by a doubline time of four and six.

+The doubling time is applied to the number of infections, not the number of confirmed cases.
+It is believed by some that the discrepancy between those two numbers might account for phenomena were we observed a much higher rate of doubling of confirmed cases (2-4 days at present).
+We remain on the lookout for a definitive references that can address the rapid growth of positive cases in the US and Europe while accounting for the bias of missing positive cases.

 A _Doubling Time_ of 4 in Philadelphia?